 Burgoo – Interviews with judges mentioned the Kentucky stew made with at least four meats, which many had never heard of or tasted before.
 Season 16 contestants got a taste of burgoo at Maker’s Mark when chef in residence and Starhill Provisions executive chef Newman Miller served a family style Kentucky feast that inspired their second elimination challenge.

 Benedictine – The classic dip made with cream cheese and cucumber is also mentioned in articles previewing the show and in the second episode.

 Hot Brown – Actress Lena Waithe hosted a Quickfire challenge where contestants re-imagined Louisville’s favorite sandwich, the Hot Brown.
 The dish, an open-faced sandwich made with bread, turkey, cheese sauce and bacon, originated at the historic downtown Louisville hotel in the 1920s and has been a local favorite for nearly a century!

-Kentucky Fried Chicken – Possibly the most widely recognized Kentucky dish, fried chicken will inspire a blindfold taste test of herbs and spices.
+Kentucky Fried Chicken – Possibly the most widely recognized Kentucky dish, fried chicken inspired a blindfold taste test quickfire challenge of herbs and spices.
 Chefs learned about Colonel Sanders, the original restaurant in Corbin, Kentucky and the historic of KFC.
 They could only use the herbs and spices they identified to cook their fried chicken dishes.